Reflexive polytopes arising from bipartite graphs with $\gamma$-positivity associated to interior polynomials: A key property of and unimodular coverings

+see, e.g., \cite[Section 4.2]{binomialideals}.
 On the other hand, it is known that the opposite implications are false.
-However, for edge polytopes, the first three properties are equivalent.
-We say that a graph $G$ satisfies the {\em odd cycle condition} if, for any two cycles $C_1$ and $C_2$ that belong to the same connected component of $G$ and have no common vertices, there exists an edge $\{i,j\}$ of $G$ such that $i$ is a vertex of $C_1$ and $j$ is a vertex of $C_2$.
-The following fact is known (\cite{CHHH, OHnormal, SVV}).
+However, for edge polytopes, the first three properties are equivalent (\cite{CHHH, OHnormal, SVV}).
+We say that a graph $G$ satisfies the {\em odd cycle condition} if, for any two odd cycles $C_1$ and $C_2$ that belong to the same connected component of $G$ and have no common vertices, there exists an edge $\{i,j\}$ of $G$ such that $i$ is a vertex of $C_1$ and $j$ is a vertex of $C_2$.